TurboWarp/nanolog/README.md

  - Does not use leading-zero octal literals (syntax error in strict mode)
  - Does not interact with local storage, cookies, etc. (minilog does)
  - Uses the default log styles from your browser; doesn't try to be smart
+ - No wrapper functions, so stack traces from your browser always point to the right spot

 ```js
 const nanolog = require('@turbowarp/nanolog');